Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

-The network-level dynamic detector reconstructs files from the network data stream and assesses them in a sandbox environment that is either an on-premises server or a cloud service for analysis.
-According to vendor reports, the central analytics server, either on-premises or in the cloud, builds both static and dynamic features, running the file in sandboxes and emulation environments for analysis; furthermore, claimed file types accommodated include executables, DLL, Mach-o, Dmg, PDF, MS Office, Flash, ISO, ELF, RTF, APK, Silverlight, Archive, and JAR files.
-Features are then fed to a binary (i.e., supervised) classifier.
+\textbf{Network-Level, Dynamic, ML Detector:} The network-level dynamic detector reconstructs files from the network data stream and, using a central analytics server that resides either on-premises or in the cloud, builds both static and dynamic features by running the file in sandboxes and emulation environments for analysis.
+The vendor claims the tool accommodates many file types including executable, DLL, Mach-o, Dmg, PDF, MS Office, Flash, ISO, ELF, RTF, APK, Silverlight, Archive, and JAR.
+Features are then fed to a binary supervised classifier.
 Presumably, network-level and behavioral features are included as well.
-Detection timing was quoted as up to 20 s to a few minutes, which based on vendor reports, is much (i.e., orders of magnitude) slower than competitors.
-This highlights the fact that, like the network-level static detector tested, this product is only for detection, not prevention.
+Detection timing was quoted as up to 20 s to a few minutes, which, based on vendor reports, is much (i.e., orders of magnitude) slower than competitors, although most competitors use static analysis only.
+This highlights the fact that, as with the network-level static detector tested, this product is primarily for detection, not prevention.